charleennewland/blog/kaizen_workshop_2.md

 11. **Monitor these changes** and evaluate their impact on the process using metrics and KPIs;
 12. **Document the entire kaizen event** for future reference and follow-up.

 We've covered steps 1, 2, and 3 in the previous post.
-In this blog post, we will examine step 4, which involves creating a Value Stream Map.
+In this blog post, we will examine **step 4, which involves creating a Value Stream Map**.

 **What does academic literature says about Value Stream Mapping?**